Compared with the excavated quantity of the cavalries, horses, and other figures of the Terracotta Army

 |Terracotta Soldier |

-The most distinguished difference among the general figures, junior general figures and lower general figures, as well as the soldier figures is the headwear.
-Unlike other infantry warriors, the general figures have the He crown on their heads, and the junior general figures and lower general figures wear the double-ban crown and single-ban crown respectively.
+The most distinguished differences among the general figures, junior general figures and lower general figures, as well as the soldier figures are their headgears.
+Unlike other infantry warriors, the general figures wear the He crown, whereas the junior general figures and lower general figures wear the double-ban crown and single-ban crown respectively.
 Relatively speaking, the shape of the He crown is special.
 Its front part looks like a square plate, while the latter part is twisty as the tail of pheasant; the double-ban crown and single-ban crown have the same trapezoidal shape, but there is a seam in the middle of the double-ban crown.
-For the soldier figures, they have no right to wear crown.
-Just a piece of cloth is used to warp their hair, some of them even don’t have this cloth.
-In addition to the above characteristics, the general figures are particularly tall and strong, with the collar flowers and shoulder flowers decorated on the clothes.
+The soldier figures however wear no crown but instead their hair is wrap with a piece of cloth, though not all.
+In addition to the above characteristics, the general figures are particularly tall and strong, with the collar flowers and shoulder flowers decorated on their uniforms.

 |General's Headwear || |